Rok standing before illuminated St. Basil’s Cathedral at night in Moscow, Russia

 The Bolshoi Theater is home to the largest and one of the oldest ballets and opera companies in the world.
 Unfortunately, it was closed and under reconstruction during my visit.

-Not far from the theater, Moscow’s oldest and most upscale shopping center is an architectural marvel.
+Not far from the theater, I visited Moscow’s oldest and most elegant shopping center, an architectural masterpiece.

 GUM might not be the biggest shopping center any more, but it is the most beautiful with a mix of a steel skeleton and 20,000 panels of glass forming an arched roof, strong enough to support snow in cold Russian winters.